How Sharable Licenses Work🔗

 iLok Server License Required🔗

-Running a license server requires that you have a 2nd generation iLok with a license for an iLok product called iLok Server1 plugged in to the computer that is acting as your server.
+Running a license server requires that you have a 2nd-generation or later iLok USB with a license for an iLok product called iLok Server1 plugged in to the computer that is acting as your server.
 One license is required per computer that is set up as a license server.

 Licenses for iLok Server may be purchased from the software company that sold you the multi-seat sharable software license. ↩